From functional to usable: Redesigning a results view users called a game changer

 Source confusion while drilling

-The design made scanning uncomfortable, with too much eye movement required and key details shifting out of view, breaking the userβs flow.
+The design made scanning uncomfortable, with too much eye movement required and key details shifting out of view, breaking the user’s flow and affecting trust in the product.

 Use the scroll to see the data falling outside the viewport